digitalrightswatch/digitalrightswatch.org.au/content/blog/2017-05-14-meta-data-retention-laws-and-the-surveillance-society.md

   - Ending Mandatory Metadata Retention

 ---
-Who’s watching you?
-And what are they doing with what they’re seeing… and hearing?
+Who's watching you?
+And what are they doing with what they're seeing… and hearing?

 Last month the Abbott/Turnbull government metadata retention laws kicked in.
 The implications for us as citizens, in what we like to think of, as a democracy, are massive, and disturbing.

-Digital Rights Watch Board Member Tom Sulston spoke to 3CR&#8217;s Communication Mixdown program to explains exactly what’s at stake when we go online or use our mobile phones.
+Digital Rights Watch Board Member Tom Sulston spoke to 3CR&#8217;s Communication Mixdown program to explains exactly what's at stake when we go online or use our mobile phones.

 [Listen to his interview here.][1]